getindata/kedro-airflow-k8s/README.md

   -h, --help      Show this message and exit.

 Commands:
-  generate  Create an Airflow DAG for a project
+  compile           Create an Airflow DAG for a project upload-pipeline   Create and upload Airflow DAG to the directory
 ```